 Compost is a much needed resource for your garden.
 You can make it yourself (classes offered at the Garden for the Environment monthly) or buy it.
 It is available at your local garden centers, and at many of the same locations you would buy soil.
 Recology has an ongoing compost giveaway program.
 Bayview Greenwaste compost as well.

 The new Urban Agriculture Resource Centers host monthly pickup for materials like compost, mulch and soil.
 See the Urban Ag Resource Center page http://sfrecpark.org/park-improvements/urban-agriculture-program-citywide/urban-agriculture-resource-centers/ for updated hours of operation.

 - In addition to local garden centers mentioned in Soil and Compost, you can also find native plants at Bay Natives and succulents and other supplies at Flora Grubb.
 Seeds can be found locally at the above named shops, as well as organic seeds through Seed Savers Exchange, Peaceful Valley Farm Supply, or Johnny’s Seeds.
 Seed Libraries in the Bay Area include BASIL, Richmond Seed Library, and SF Seed Library (at time of writing, undetermined future).
 Plant sales are another good source of material at the SF Botanical Garden, Occidental Arts and Ecology Center or Plant Exchange.

-- You can rent tools from a number of local companies, and also from the Tool Lending Library through the Clean City Coalition.
+- You can rent tools from a number of local companies, and also from the Tool Lending Library through the Oakland Public Library.
 Remember to always use non-pressure-treated wood if you’re making raised beds for vegetables.
 Building Resources usually has a great wood supply.